Top Technographic Data APIs, Datasets, and Databases

 Account Based Marketing

 A solid understanding of a company’s technology stack can allow you to be effective in finding opportunities, prioritizing accounts, and personalizing communication when managing accounts.

 With up-to-date technographic data, you’ll be able to analyze the technology stack of an account and identify where your product/service may be a good fit for them.
 This information can also help your marketing team to properly nurture the account until it is ready to buy.

-For sales teams and departments, there is paramount value in leveraging an opportunity as soon as it comes into existence.
-You should immediately take advantage of new news-worthy content and announcements that revolve around your prospects.
+For sales teams and departments, there is huge value in leveraging an opportunity as soon as it comes into existence.
+You should immediately take advantage of news-worthy content and announcements that revolve around your prospects.

 New press releases and announcements including technographic information are all great opportunities to engage with your target accounts and prospects.